Wsheerio/webmConverter/README.md

 Path of the subtitle file.
 Currently only supports .ass.
 Leave blank if you don't want subtitles.
 Pressing the subtitle browse button extracts the subs from the video and places it in the same directory as the video.

     C:\Users\Name\Videos\chinese cartoon.ass

+Output

+Where you want to put the output file and what you want it to be named.

+    C:\Users\Name\Videos\chinese cartoon.webm

+Meta Data

+    Putting the source here will make it a lot easier for people to find the source.

 Start Time

 Enter the start time in seconds, defaults to 0, can be manually set or changed with the sliders.
+Kind of buggy right now.

     0
     44

 Duration, defaults to video length, can be manually set or changed with the sliders.

 Enter the your desired length in seconds.
+Kind of buggy right now.

     54.123